mattcroat/joy-of-code/posts/sveltekit-with-tailwind-css/sveltekit-with-tailwind-css.md

 Here are some useful quality of life tips when using Tailwind:

-- If you need a component library for Svelte you can use [Skeleton](https://www.skeleton.dev/) or [daisyUI](https://daisyui.com/) and [Flowbite](https://flowbite.com/) which are framework agnostic
+- If you need a Svelte component library you can use [Skeleton](https://www.skeleton.dev/), [Flowbite Svelte](https://flowbite-svelte.com/) or something more framework agnostic like [daisyUI](https://daisyui.com/)
-- Use the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extension to help you with autocomplete so you don't have to look for every value in the documentation
+- Use the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extension to help you with autocomplete
-- Use [Tailwind CSS Cheat Sheet](https://nerdcave.com/tailwind-cheat-sheet) to find what you need at a glance
+- Use the [Tailwind CSS Cheat Sheet](https://nerdcave.com/tailwind-cheat-sheet) to find what you need at a glance
-- Don't forget you can place your long class names inside a variable if you need to reuse them because [the author of Tailwind discourages extracting classes with `@apply`](https://twitter.com/adamwathan/status/1226511611592085504)
+- [Avoid using `@apply`](https://twitter.com/adamwathan/status/1226511611592085504) and abstract long class names inside a variable if you want to reuse them
 - Enable word wrap in your editor with <kbd>Alt</kbd> + <kbd>Z</kbd> to make it easier to work with long class names
-- Another way to get class sorting in Tailwind is with the [Headwind](https://marketplace.visualstudio.com/items?itemName=heybourn.headwind) extension if other methods don't work for you